Ordination Titles , granted by World Christianship Ministries, Can I

 is your main endeavor then this is a good title for you.

-These titles are more for the Catholic
+The titles below are more for the Catholic

 faith, or similar orders,